fiannaca/dropbox-migration-tool/spec.md

 When a file or folder with the same name already exists in the destination Google Drive folder, the following strategies will be used:

-*   **Folders**: If a folder with the same name exists, the tool will assume it is the same folder and use it as the destination for files within that folder.
+- **Folders**: If a folder with the same name exists, the tool will assume it is the same folder and use it as the destination for files within that folder.
 This effectively merges the contents.
-*   **Files**: If a file with the same name exists, the user will be prompted to choose one of the following options:
+- **Files**: If a file with the same name exists, the user will be prompted to choose one of the following options:
   1.  **Overwrite**: Replace the existing file in Google Drive with the one from Dropbox.
   2.  **Rename**: Upload the Dropbox file but add a suffix to the name (e.g., `filename (1).txt`).
   3.  **Skip**: Do not migrate the file.

-## Test Run Feature
+## Dry Run Feature

-To allow users to verify the migration process on a small scale before committing to a full migration, a `--test_run` flag is available.
+To allow users to verify the migration process on a small scale before committing to a full migration, a `--dry_run` flag is available.
 When this flag is used, the tool will:

 1. Identify the first 10 files that have not yet been migrated.
 2. Migrate these files one by one.